 Dr. Ralf Brandt - Dr. Brandt is the co-founder of vivoPharm, a global oncology and immuno-oncology discovery services company providing a range of preclinical services, which merged and became a part of Cancer Genetics, Inc., a Nasdaq listed company enabling precision medicine in oncology from bench to bedside.
-Dr. Brandt currently serves as President of Discovery and Early Development of Cancer Genetics.
-Dr. Brandt is a biochemist and cell biologist with over 15 years experience in research programs of experimental oncology.
+Dr. Brandt currently serves as President of Discovery and Early Development of Cancer Genetics.Dr.
+Brandt is a biochemist and cell biologist with over 15 years experience in research programs of experimental oncology.
 He has immense experience in in vivo pharmacology and anti-cancer drug profiling.
 Dr. Brandt received his Licence (BSc in Biochemistry and Animal Physiology) in 1986, and his PhD (in Biochemistry) in 1991 from the Martin-Luther University of Halle-Wittenberg, Germany.
 Dr. Brandt was employed at research positions at the National Cancer Institute in Bethesda, MD, USA and at Schering AG, Germany.
 Since 1990, Dr. Brandt has been active in the field of preclinical oncology.
-He led the Tumour Biology program at Novartis Pharma AG, Switzerland and established several transgenic mouse lines developing tumours under the control of oncogenes.
-During Dr. Brandt's long career in the pharmaceutical industry he has acquired significant knowledge and expertise in leading business units and representation of services to the pre-clinical research market.
+He led the Tumour Biology program at Novartis Pharma AG, Switzerland and established several transgenic mouse lines developing tumours under the control of services to the pre-clinical research market.
 Dr. Brandt is also a member of the Scientific Advisory Board at Receptor Inc. in Toronto Canada.